-- 9. Review the options for your profile. - You can edit the column selection for all profile types.
+9. Review the options for your profile.

+You can edit the column selection for all profile types.
 Review the filter and sampling options for column profiles.
 You can review the inference options for primary key, functional dependency, and data domain discovery.
-You can also review data domain selection for data domain discovery. - 10.
-Review the drill-down options, and edit them if necessary.
+You can also review data domain selection for data domain discovery.

+- 10. Review the drill-down options, and edit them if necessary.
 By default, the Enable Row Drilldown option is selected.
 You can edit drill-down options for column profiles.
 The options also determine whether drill-down operations read from the data source or from staged data, and whether the profile stores result data from previous profile runs. - 11.
-In the Run Settings section, choose a run-time environment.
-Choose Native or Hadoop as the run-time environment.
-After you choose the Hadoop option, you can select a Hadoop connection. - 12.
+In the Run Settings section, choose a validation environment.
+Choose Native or Hadoop as the validation environment.
+You can choose Native, Blaze or Spark as the run-time environment.
+After you choose Blaze or Spark, you can select a Hadoop connection. - 12.
 Click Finish.